Dr. Nat Strand Talks Second Pregnancy

 I was actually inspired by the Apple watch that Mary Lucas was wearing, and I started using one to link up to the Dexcom so I could see my blood sugar at a glance.
 The disease burden of diabetes is already so great, especially while pregnant, so the little things can make a big difference.

-The other thing that I’ve done differently is that I have Dexcom Share and I have shared my CGM data with my husband.
+The other thing that I’ve done differently is that I have Dexcom Share and I have shared my continuous glucose monitor (CGM) data with my husband.
 Sometimes he calls and says, “Looks like you’re trending up.”
-It’s helpful to have that little extra reminder if I happen to be distracted with my 1 year old or work.
+It’s helpful to have that little extra reminder if I happen to be distracted with my one-year-old or work.
 My husband also has the job of getting a juice box if I am low and stuck on the couch (hey, it happens when you get bigger!).
 I recommend trying any little things that can help you take a break from some of the tasks of diabetes.
 I think everybody does it differently, too.
 I have a friend who gave her husband “control” of monitoring blood sugars, counting carb and insulin ratios for the weekend.
 I wouldn’t do that, but I like the idea of it.

 Find a support group